top of page

 Abstract

 In the following demonstration, examples are presented to demonstrate the differences between sample audio rendered with traditional stereo panning, binaural processing, and the proposed externalization algorithm.
+If you are already familiar with the issues of externalization and front-vs.-back confusion in binaural reproduction technology, please skip to the ‘Comparisons’ appendix included at the bottom of this page.

 This research was presented at: